 Funds may not be used for training or technical assistance on grant writing or for costs associated with writing other grant applications.

 Transportation Costs

-The cost of transporting students

-to or from grant activities is an allowable expenditure.
+The cost of transporting students (or parents, if appropriate for the particular grant program) to or from grant activities is an allowable expenditure.

 Travel Costs